wizo06/japanese/docs/language-acquisition.md

 > "No amount of skill-building will help you become fluent."

 So what's the point of learning a language, such as learning grammar?
-You can speed up your acquisition by learning.
+The answer is: You can speed up your language acquisition by learning about the language.
 You can speed up your listening and reading comprehension (acquisition) by learning grammar and vocabulary.

 **Grammar as a model**

 Grammar, like we said earlier, is just something that attempts to describe how a language works.
 In other words, grammar is a **model** of a language.
 When you start learning a new language, your brain has no model for that language yet.
 If you get a lot of input from that language, your brain will start doing pattern recognition, and it will automatically build a model for that language.
 The more input you get, the more refined the model becomes.
 However, if you start doing input from day 1 without knowing any grammar, your brain has to essentially build the model from scratch.
-This is essentially what happened to all of us when we were babies with our first language.
+This is essentially what happens to every baby when they are born.

-By learning grammar, you are essentially giving your brain a model to start from.
+Luckily for us, our cognitive ability is more developed than that of a baby's.
+This means that we can learn grammar from day 1.
+By doing this, you are essentially giving your brain a model to start from, so it doesn't have to figure things out from scratch.
 However, depending on which grammar guide you use (textbooks, apps, random guides online such as this one), the "model" that your brain will receive will also differ.
 There is no such thing as a perfect grammar guide (including this one) because of reasons that I just explained above.
 A true understanding of the language only happens through acquisition, NOT learning.

 **Choosing a grammar guide**